Attribinter/Attribinter.Logo/nuget/README.nupkg.md

-# Attribinter.Logo
+# Paraminter.Logo

-Hosts the `Attribinter` logo.
+Hosts the `Paraminter` logo.

-See [GitHub](https://github.com/Attribinter/Attribinter.Logo) for more information.
+See [GitHub](https://github.com/Paraminter/Paraminter.Logo) for more information.